uk-gov-mirror/companieshouse.web-security-node/README.md

     ```

+3. Amend the Nunjucks configuration to add the thirdparty templates from this library:

+    ```typescript
+    nunjucks
+      .configure([
+          "dist/views",
+          "node_modules/govuk-frontend/",
+          "node_modules/govuk-frontend/components/",
+          "node_modules/@companies-house/web-security-node/"
+      ], nunjucksConfig)
+    ```

-3. In each form which submits data (or modifies data) add the following macro call
+4. In each form which submits data (or modifies data) add the following macro call

     ```nunjucks
     {% from "web-security-node/components/csrf-token-input/macro.njk" import csrfTokenInput %}